FineUploader/fine-uploader/readme.md

 Welcome!
 This project attempts to achieve a user-friendly file-uploading experience over the web.
 It's built as a Javascript plugin for developers looking to incorporate file-uploading into their website.

-Have a look at the evolving [Demo](http://valums.github.com/file-uploader/) page.
+Looking for the comment thread from valums.com website?
+It's located at the bottom of the new evolving [Demo](http://valums.github.com/file-uploader/) page.

 Questions?
 Comments?
 Problems?
 Post in the [forums](https://groups.google.com/forum/#!forum/file-uploader-js).